matt-duyst/Yale-Masters-Thesis/README.md

 The GAIA dataset enables comprehensive mapping of the YRD’s urban growth by addressing key limitations of earlier approaches:

-- #### Temporal Consistency
-   GAIA provides annual urban boundary updates over 34 years (1985–2018), capturing both short-term trends and long-term patterns.
+- **Temporal Consistency:** GAIA provides annual urban boundary updates over 34 years (1985–2018), capturing both short-term trends and long-term patterns.

-- #### Spatial Precision
-  By utilizing 30-meter resolution imagery, GAIA ensures detailed representations of urban boundaries, avoiding the coarse spatial granularity of previous products.
+- **Spatial Precision:** By utilizing 30-meter resolution imagery, GAIA ensures detailed representations of urban boundaries, avoiding the coarse spatial granularity of previous products.

-- #### Streamlined Automation
-  GAIA’s reliance on GEE and spectral indices reduces the time and resource intensity traditionally associated with training sample collection (Yang et al., 2017).
+- **Streamlined Automation:** GAIA’s reliance on GEE and spectral indices reduces the time and resource intensity traditionally associated with training sample collection (Yang et al., 2017).

 #### Limitations and Considerations

 While GAIA’s methodology represents a significant advance, certain limitations persist:

-- #### Early-Year Data Availability
-  The availability of cloud-free Landsat images was limited in earlier years (e.g., 1985), potentially reducing classification accuracy for these time points.
+- **Early-Year Data Availability:** The availability of cloud-free Landsat images was limited in earlier years (e.g., 1985), potentially reducing classification accuracy for these time points.

-- #### Spectral Mixing in Urban Areas
-    Mixed spectral signatures within 30-meter pixels can complicate classification in spatially complex urban settings (Wang and Li, 2019).
+- **Spectral Mixing in Urban Areas:** Mixed spectral signatures within 30-meter pixels can complicate classification in spatially complex urban settings (Wang and Li, 2019).

-- #### Urban Permanence Assumption
-  GAIA assumes that once an area is classified as urban, it remains urban.
+- **Urban Permanence Assumption:** GAIA assumes that once an area is classified as urban, it remains urban.
 This disregards processes like afforestation or land-use reversion from urban to rural, which may occur in certain contexts.

 #### Relevance to the YRD